Shyam-Chen/Shyam-Chen/README.md

 ### Hi there, I'm Shyam! 👋

 I'm a passionate self-taught web developer from Taiwan who loves to explore and learn about new things.
-In my spare time, I enjoy swimming, ice skating, music, and reading.

-**Current Status Quo:**
+**Status Quo:**

 - 🔭 I'm currently working on some of my side projects
 - 🌱 I'm currently learning microservices development